With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Guernsey County, OH.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Guernsey County, Ohio may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-People To People is a mental health clinic in Guernsey County, Ohio, located at 1200 East Wheeling Avenue, 43725 zip code.
-People To People offers outpatient treatment and telemedicine/telehealth.
-People To People provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-People To People also supports transitional age young adults, LGBT and people with PTSD.
-Some other services provided by People To People include court-ordered outpatient treatment, case management and family psychoeducation.
+People To People is one of mental health facilities in Guernsey County, Ohio, located at 1200 East Wheeling Avenue, 43725 zip code.
+People To People provides outpatient treatment and telemedicine/telehealth.
+People To People provides couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, adults and seniors 65 or older.
+People To People also supports seniors or older adults, people with PTSD and people with HIV or AIDS.
+Additional services provided at People To People include court-ordered outpatient treatment, case management and family psychoeducation.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.